This article will help you understand the different classes of shares in a company, how they differ and what they are used for.

 Tips for driving traffic to your hubpages.com hubs.
 Discussion of how to write well for search engines without trying to cheat them.

-A brief explanation of stocks and shares and how they work and what their good and bad points are for investors.
+A brief explanation of stocks and shares, how they work and what their good and bad points are for investors.